 - 11.11 Active travel gives people an opportunity to be physically active as part of their daily routine, which can contribute to improved health and help to prevent or manage a range of chronic diseases.
 Using active travel also incorporates physical activity into everyday tasks, which can reduce the need to find extra time or money to exercise specifically for the health benefits. - 11.12 Making shorter journeys using active means of travel can contribute to reducing congestion by fewer motorised vehicles on the road, also reducing pollution and carbon emissions.
-In urban areas, journey times can often shorter when walking or cycling as users are able to take advantage of paths not accessible to motor vehicles. - 11.13 The internal design of new developments should prioritise walking and cycling, as well as public transport, over private vehicle movements, to ensure that they encourage shorter internal journeys to take place by these modes. - 11.14 The council will continue to work with partners to seek opportunities to deliver a rail-based parkway on land safeguarded at the strategic allocation Land at Cross Green. - 11.15 In 2022 the Government launched a new executive agency called Active Travel England.
-The agency builds on the Government's commitment towards boosting cycling and walking and deliver a healthy, safe and carbon-neutral transport system. - 11.16 Chapter 9 of the NPPF 'promoting sustainable transport' describes how planning policies should consider the potential impacts of development on transport networks as well as promote more sustainable modes of transport.
+In urban areas, journey times can often shorter when walking or cycling as users are able to take advantage of paths not accessible to motor vehicles. - 11.13 The internal design of new developments should prioritise walking and cycling, as well as public transport, over private vehicle movements, to ensure that they encourage shorter internal journeys to take place by these modes.

-11.17 Staffordshire County Council is responsible for roads and public transport in the district.
-Whilst National Highways are responsible for the motorways and a number of major A roads within the district.
+- 11.14 In 2022 the government launched a new executive agency called Active Travel England.
+The agency builds on the government's commitment towards boosting cycling and walking and deliver a healthy, safe and carbon-neutral transport system. - 11.15 Chapter 9 of the NPPF 'promoting sustainable transport' describes how planning policies should consider the potential impacts of development on transport networks as well as promote more sustainable modes of transport. - 11.16 Staffordshire County Council is responsible for roads and public transport in the district.
+National Highways are responsible for the motorways and a number of major A roads within the district.
 The council will continue to work with partners including Staffordshire County Council, neighbouring highways authorities, National Highways, Network Rail, Bus and rail providers and Active Travel England to promote sustainable transport schemes and new infrastructure across the district.